 If you can’t find exactly what you are looking for or you don’t want the high cost of custom, you can make it yourself!

 Here are the sewing materials you will need for the cushion.
+Affiliate links are underlined.

 Fabric for Cushion

-Piping Fabric, optional
+Piping Fabric optional

-Closure Mechanisms, such as Velcro Tape, Snaps or Buttons
+Closing Mechanisms Velcro Tape, Snaps, or Buttons

 Sewing Scissors or